Trinidad and Tobago: Disaster management and response

+Local response

+The Ministry of Rural Development and Local Government, along with regional and municipal corporations, are the first responders to major disasters.
+Each corporation maintains a Disaster Management Unit (DMU) responsible for managing all phases of extreme weather events within their local area.
+In Tobago, the Tobago Emergency Management Agency (TEMA), under the Tobago House of Assembly, handles disaster and emergency management.
+The Trinidad and Tobago Fire Service acts as the primary emergency response agency.

+National coordination

+The Office of Disaster Preparedness and Management (ODPM), under the Ministry of Homeland Security, serves as the strategic coordinating agency.
+It plans, prepares, coordinates, and manages disaster response for the entire nation, and also coordinates Trinidad and Tobago's response to regional disasters.

+Specialized response

+The Ministry of Energy and Energy Industries is responsible for the National Oil Spill Contingency Plan, coordinating all efforts related to oil spills on land and sea.

 Demographics

-The population of the country currently stands at 1,367,558 (June 2021 est.).
+The population of the country estimated at between 1.4 to 1.5 million by the mid 2020s.

 Ethnic groups

 The ethnic composition of Trinidad and Tobago reflects a history of conquest and immigration.
-While the earliest inhabitants were of Indigenous heritage, the two dominant groups in the country are now those of South Asian and of African heritage.
-Indo-Trinidadian and Tobagonians make up the country's largest ethnic group (approximately 35.4%); they are primarily the descendants of indentured workers from India, brought to replace freed African slaves who refused to continue working on the sugar plantations.
+While the earliest inhabitants were of indigenous heritage, the two dominant groups in the country are now those of Indian-South Asian heritage and those of sub-Saharan African heritage.

+Indo-Trinidadian and Tobagonians make up the country's largest ethnic group (approximately 35.4%); they are primarily the descendants of indentured workers from India, brought to replace freed (formerly enslaved) Afro–Trinidadians who refused to continue working on the sugar plantations.
 Through cultural preservation many residents of Indian descent continue to maintain traditions from their ancestral homeland.
 Indo-Trinidadians reside primarily on Trinidad; as of the 2011 census only 2.5% of Tobago's population was of Indian descent.